mjaddis/rdss-message-api-specification/README.md

 In contrast to the Metadata Create operation, the Metadata Read operation requires a response Message.

-To model this, the `Message Chanel` lifeline enters the following loop:
+To model this, the `Message Chanel` lifeline enters the following loops:

+1. Execute `GetShards` for the current stream.
+2. Execute the `GetShardIterator` to retrieve the current iterator from the current `shard`
-1. Execute `GetRecords` for the current `ShardIterator`
+    * 2.1.
+Execute `GetRecords` for the current `ShardIterator`
-2. Seach the return `Record`'s for a Message with a `correlationId` that matches the request Message
+    * 2.2.
+Search the return `Record`'s for a Message with a `correlationId` that matches the request Message
-3. If found, exit the loop
+    * 2.3.
+If found, exit the loop
-4. Otherwise, update the `ShardIterator` with the `NextShardIterator` value returned in step `1`
+    * 2.4.
+Otherwise, update the `ShardIterator` with the `NextShardIterator` value returned in step `2.1`
-5. Sleep for a predefined period of time
+    * 2.5.
+Sleep for a predefined period of time
+    * 2.6.
+Return to step `2.1`
+3. If not found, update the shard with the next `shard` in the list of `shards`
-6. Return to step `1`
+4. Return to step `2`

 ### Channel Adapter